GabYrrog/Projects/Projet avec styles/README.md

-Covers basic HTML and CSS
+Covers basic HTML and CSS from a class project.